 In the book, and in the companies he works with, Achor advocates practices that help improve social connection and workplace environment, among other things, to boost happiness.
 His research, pioneered at Harvard University then put into practice at a popular class there (and now in break rooms and boardrooms across corporate landscape) shows results worth noting:

 [youtube=http://www.youtube.com/watch?v=5rq11tFwMiQ] View the slideshow of all the companies here.
 They include:

 “…positive employees outperform negative employees in terms of sales, energy levels, turnover rates and health-care costs by as much as 30%.”

 - American Express: a champion of flexible schedules and gay benefits.

 - Google: with free food, games and childcare on site.

-- IBM: after an MIT stidy there showed more social employees perform better, the company began an introduction program.
+- IBM: after an MIT study there showed more social employees perform better, the company began an introduction program.

-- Southwest Airlines has a spirited culture described as “fun luving” with a “warrior spirit” that can be seen on its corporate blog, Nuts About Southwest.
+- Southwest Airlines has a spirited culture described as “fun luving” with a “warrior spirit”.

 Not all solutions need be elaborate or costly.
-Goudreau describes seven tips Achor says you can use to create a happy and sucessful environment work for yourself and your team.
+Goudreau describes seven tips Achor says you can use to create a happy and successful environment work for yourself and your team.